virtualsage/dlete/README.md

 # dlete

-This is a ML project for classifying the length of x8664 instructions.
+This is a ML project for classifying the length of x8664 machine instructions.

 Obviously you can't use this as a length diassembly engine, I just made it to learn some ML